Soccer in South Africa: Cup competitions

+Main South African soccer clubs

+South African soccer is dominated by the 'big three', Kaizer Chiefs, Mamelodi Sundowns and Orlando Pirates.

+In 1995, Orlando Pirates became the first African soccer champions from South Africa after winning the 1995 African Cup of Champions Clubs.
+They lost the final of the continental tournament in 2013.

+In 2001, Mamelodi Sundowns became the second South African soccer club in an African championship final.
+They won the 2016 CAF Champions League.
+As of 2025, Sundowns have won 15 league titles, including eight consecutive years since 2017–18.

+Kaizer Chiefs reached the final of the 2020–21 CAF Champions League, making them the third South African soccer club in a continental championship final.

+Club purchases and name changes

+South African soccer has been heavily criticised for permitting consortiums or individuals to buy their way into the league.
+A number of iconic clubs have been sold, renamed, and relocated.
+This includes league winners Manning Rangers, Wits, Moroka Swallows, Bloemfontein Celtic and SuperSport United.

 National teams

 Senior teams

 The South Africa national team or Bafana Bafana (a Zulu term of endearment which means the boys, the boys) is the national team of South Africa and is controlled by the South African Football Association (SAFA).
 They returned to the world stage in 1992, after years of being banned by FIFA due to the apartheid system.
 The team has played at seven Africa Cup of Nations tournaments, winning once.
 The team has also played at three FIFA World Cups including, 1998 in France and 2002 in South Korea and Japan.
 South Africa became the first African nation to host the FIFA World Cup when it hosted the 19th FIFA World Cup in June 2010.
 The team's Siphiwe Tshabalala was also the first person to score in this World Cup during the opening game against Mexico.
 Despite defeating France 2–1 in their final game of the group stage, they failed to progress from the first round of the tournament, becoming the first host nation to do so.
 South Africa had participated in the FIFA Confederations Cup of 1997 and hosted in 2009.
 The team's highest achievement was winning the Africa Cup of Nations at home in 1996.

 The men's development team is made up mainly of players from South Africa's lower leagues.
 The team plays matches in the COSAFA Cup and African Nations Championship.

 The women's team has played at nine African Women's Championships and had a best finish of second place, which it accomplished four times, most recently in 2012.
 The team played at home during the 2010 African Women's Championship, and finished in third place, the third time South Africa has hosted the competition.
 South Africa made the FIFA Women's World Cup for the first time ever in 2019, ironically also in France, where the men's team made its debut 21 years ago.